CampingCare/n8n-node/README.md

 - Support for Kiosks, Ledgers, and License Plates APIs
 - Support for Exchange Rates and Logs APIs
 - Support for Categories and Tags APIs
+- Support for Users API with metadata operations
 - Improved error handling and validation
 - Meta operations for all major resources
+- Enhanced README documentation

 ### Version 1.0.0